Geraldine Dietz Fox Young Investigator Award

 ABOUT THE ARO YOUNG INVESTIGATOR AWARD

 This award recognizes accomplishment and promise in research related to otolaryngology in an area(s) represented at the annual ARO meeting.
 Candidates should have a graduate degree (PhD, MD, or equivalent), show accomplishment and promise in research related to otolaryngology, and be no more than 7 years beyond residency or postdoctoral training at the time of nomination.
-The awardee will be asked to give a scientific talk at the 2025 meeting.
+The awardee will be asked to give a scientific talk during the Young Investigator Luncheon at the 2026 MidWinter Meeting.

 REMINDER: ARO membership is not required for nominators or nominees.